Broken Blossoms or the Yellow Man and the Girl

 - Opium Den: Chen starts spending time in these after things go bad in London.

 - Stalker with a Crush: Chen, though he's harmless.

-- A Taste of the Lash: Battling Burrows regulary beats Lucy with a whip.
+- A Taste of the Lash: Battling Burrows regularly beats Lucy with a whip.

 - Yellowface: The Chinese characters are played by white actors.

-- Yellow Peril - Subverted, in that all the Chinese characters, even the sinister looking "Evil Eye", are actually nice people, and the villain of the film is the white Battling Burrows.
+- Yellow Peril: Subverted, in that Chen is a decent and honorable person, and the villain of the film is the white Battling Burrows.